-Chimes is located in the heart of Western Australia’s Great Southern Wine Region, and the surrounding countryside is truly spectacular.
+Chimes is located in the heart.
+Of Western Australia’s Great Southern Wine Region, and the surrounding countryside is body spectacular.
 There’s a great deal to do, see and enjoy right here on our property – not least the luxurious Chimes Day Spa.
-However, we also recommend that our guests set aside some time to get out and explore the region.
+However, we also recommend that our guests set.
+Aside some lime to get out and explore the region.

 The best ways to explore the surrounding countryside is by car, and there are a few truly spectacular driving routes in the region.
 If you’re going to spend even a couple of days at Chimes, we highly recommend you consider setting aside a few hours for a leisurely drive in the countryside.

 With that in mind, we’re going to highlight a few of the most popular driving routes in the area.
 All of these drives are easily arranged from Chimes, and each has its own set of diversions, detours and attractions along the way.

 Here are Denmark’s five most popular scenic drives:

 This is one of the most celebrated drives in the region, spanning a 34 km stretch of Scotsdale Road running from Denmark to McLeod Road.
 Along the way, you’ll drive through stunning karri-tree forests that occasionally give way to orchards and farmland.
 While a mere 34 km may not seem like much of a drive, there’s much to see and do along the way.
 There are several artists’ workshops and art galleries to visit, as well as scenic overlooks and even an alpaca farm.